kids encyclopedia robot

 In May 2009, Law returned to the London stage to portray the title role in William Shakespeare's Hamlet at the Donmar Warehouse West End season at Wyndham's Theatre.
 The BBC reported "a fine and solid performance" but included other reviews of Law's interpretation that were mixed.
 There was a further run of the production at Elsinore Castle in Denmark from 25–30 August 2009.
 In September 2009, the production transferred to the Broadhurst Theatre in New York City.
 The Washington Post felt the much-anticipated performance was "highly disappointing".
 Nonetheless, he was nominated for the Tony Award for Best Performance by a Leading Actor in a Play and at the Critics' Circle Theatre Awards ceremony, he was presented with the John and Wendy Trewin Award for Best Shakespearean Performance.
 Also in 2009, Law became one of three actors who took over the role of actor Heath Ledger in Terry Gilliam's film The Imaginarium of Doctor Parnassus.
 Along with Law, actors Johnny Depp and Colin Farrell portray "three separate dimensions in the film".

-In 2010, Law appeared opposite Forest Whitaker in the dark science fiction comedy Repo Men and as Dr. Watson in Guy Ritchie's adaption of Sherlock Holmes, alongside Robert Downey, Jr. and Rachel McAdams, as well as the 2011 sequel, Sherlock Holmes: A Game of Shadows.
-Law starred as a celebrity supermodel in the film Rage.
+In 2010, Law appeared opposite Forest Whitaker in the dark science fiction comedy Repo Men, and also starred as Dr. Watson in Guy Ritchie's adaption of Sherlock Holmes, alongside Robert Downey, Jr. and Rachel McAdams, as well as the 2011 sequel, Sherlock Holmes: A Game of Shadows.
+In 2009, Law starred as a drag-performing supermodel in Sally Potter's film Rage.
 He portrayed blogger Alan Krumwiede in the 2011 medical thriller Contagion.
 The Hollywood Reporter critic Todd McCarthy called the character "excellent" and praised the "compelling ferociousness" of Law's portrayal.

 In May 2015, it was announced that Law would portray Lenny Belardo/Pius XIII, an American cardinal who becomes the pope.
 A ten-episode series titled The Young Pope was jointly produced by Sky Atlantic and Canal+ with HBO, and directed by Paolo Sorrentino.
 The series began airing in various countries in October 2016.
 In their respective reviews for The Guardian and The New York Times, Rebecca Nicholson praised the "surprising charm" with which Law strikes a balance between the qualities of a "vindictive authoritarian and wounded man-child", while James Poniewozik described his role as "saddled with stiff dialogue".
 Law reprised in the role in the spin-off series The New Pope, which premiered on HBO on 13 January 2020.
 He also starred in the miniseries The Third Day, which premiered on HBO on 14 September 2020.